-This program of American music is a combination of old favorites and brand new pieces.
-Barber’s Reincarnations was last on an NAS program in 2008, sung by Chamber Chorus, who will sing it again.
-NAS first sang Copland’s In the Beginning in 1980 when we put together an all-Copland 80th Birthday Celebration, attended by the composer.
+This program of American music is a combination of old favorites and new pieces.
+Barber’s Reincarnations was last on a New Amsterdam Singers program in 2008, sung by the Chamber Chorus, who will sing it again.
+We first sang Copland’s In the Beginning in 1980 when we put together an all-Copland 80th Birthday Celebration, attended by the composer.
 Since it is a great work and a choral showpiece, we have programmed it periodically over the decades and look forward to performing it again.

 |In the Beginning||Aaron Copland|

 |In the Middle||Dale Trumbore|

 |When Storms Arise||Adolphus Hailstork|